Andreid04/PC-magazine/README.md

--login to save your configuration and shopping cart -useful tags when searching for best pc/cpu related to your work --> gaming/work oriented -scores for cpus and gpus to compare and get automated recommendations
+-login to save your configuration and shopping cart -useful tags when searching for best pc/cpu related to your work --> gaming/work oriented -scores for cpus and gpus to compare and get automated recommendations -shop for prebuilds
+-lots of information for those new to pc building

 Some future ideas that i am going to implement:
 -cooler recomandation based on cpu tdp